 Sitka in Sitka Borough, Alaska — Northwest

 Location.
-57° 3.001′ N, 135° 20.122′ W. Marker is in Sitka, Alaska, in Sitka Borough.
-Marker is on Lincoln Street when traveling east.
+57° 2.918′ N, 135° 20.283′ W. Marker is in Sitka, Alaska, in Sitka Borough.
+The marker is located on Castle Hill.
+It can be reached by climbing a stairway from Lincoln Street near the Post Office, a moderne building which is listed on the National Register of Historic Places.
 Touch for map.
-Marker is at or near this postal address: 240 Lincoln Street, Sitka AK 99835, United States of America.
+Marker is in this post office area: Sitka AK 99835, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within walking distance of this marker.
-Tilson Building (about 300 feet away, measured in a direct line); Sentinel of a Divided Town (about 700 feet away); In This Place (about 700 feet away); 250th Anniversary of the Bering- Chirikov Expedition Alaska Native Brotherhood Hall (approx. 0.2 miles away); Emmons House (approx. ¼ mile away).
+Tilson Building (about 400 feet away, measured in a direct line); St. Michael's Cathedral (about 700 feet away); Sentinel of a Divided Town (about 800 feet away); Alaska Native Brotherhood Hall 250th Anniversary of the Bering- Chirikov Expedition (approx. 0.2 miles away); Emmons House (approx. 0.4 miles away).

 Credits.
-This page was last revised on May 19, 2019.
-It was originally submitted on May 17, 2019, by Alvis Hendley of San Francisco, California.
-This page has been viewed 87 times since then and 28 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on May 17, 2019, by Alvis Hendley of San Francisco, California. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on March 17, 2021.
+It was originally submitted on May 16, 2019, by Alvis Hendley of San Francisco, California.
+This page has been viewed 223 times since then and 25 times this year.
+It was the Marker of the Week October 13, 2019.
+Photos: 1, 2. submitted on May 16, 2019, by Alvis Hendley of San Francisco, California.
+3. submitted on October 12, 2019, by Alvis Hendley of San Francisco, California.
+4, 5. submitted on October 12, 2019, by J. J. Prats of Powell, Ohio. • Andrew Ruppenstein was the editor who published this page.